10 Best Temperatures to Vape Weed - The Ultimate Guide!

 Short on time?
 Check out Erick Khan's 5 minute breakdown:

 The truth is it’s pretty subjective.
 You probably know someone who loves edibles but won’t smoke, or vice versa.
-That’s because they have a preference for a certain type of high, whether it’s cerebral and trippy or relaxing and sleep-inducing.
+That’s because they have a preference for a certain cannabis experience, whether it’s cerebral and trippy or relaxing and sleep-inducing.
 So, depending on what kind of high you prefer, you will enjoy a certain weed vape temp more than another.
 Depending on the exact temperature you vape your weed, different cannabinoids (the compounds in cannabis) are released, which produce different effects.
 You’ve also got to choose the right vape!
 When there’s vape 312 shop, Nokiva vaporizer and all kinds of weed vaporizer box out there it can be hard to choose.
 Keep reading for a shortlist vape guide of our favourite cannabis vapes!

-As for the best temperature to vape weed to get high, one look at the search results for a comprehensive weed chart or a vaping temperature chart should give you an idea why the science is vague at best.
+As for the best temperature to vape marijuana to get high, one look at the search results for a comprehensive weed chart or a vaping temperature chart should give you an idea why the science is vague at best.
 You'll get tons of results.
 However, we like this one from Reddit user ClayCors:

 There still isn’t a lot of solid, well-founded research on the activation temperatures of the chemical compounds of weed.
 Many experiments reported in published tests are performed at controlled pressures in labs, so they don’t take into consideration real-life environmental factors.